 Knowing how to check your diving gear and being able to perform dive gear maintenance helps keep you safe underwater.
 Start with the most important piece of dive equipment and learn how to assemble a scuba regulator.

-Assembling a scuba regulator is easier than it sounds.
-Once you are familiar with each part of the scuba regulator, assembling it only becomes following a few logical steps.
-Below are the simple steps to assemble a new scuba regulator.
+The scuba regulator setup is easier than it sounds.
+Once you are familiar with each part of the scuba regulator, the scuba regulator setup becomes a case of following a few logical steps.
+Below are the simple stage setup steps to assemble a new regulator.

 Step 1: Check That Your New Scuba Regulator & Tools Are Complete

-When you order a new scuba regulator it comes disassembled.
-Check that your package is complete with each of the scuba regulator parts:
+When you order a new one it comes disassembled.
+Check that your package is complete with each of the parts:

 - Primary second stage